 Net cash used in operating activities was \$5.3 million for the first nine months of 1997.
 GTC's accounts receivable decreased by \$8.2 million during the first nine months of 1997 principally because of the lower level of revenue during 1997 compared to 1996 revenue amounts.
 While revenue declined during the first nine months of 1997, GTC's inventory increased by \$4.7 million because of purchases GTC made in order to fulfill certain future contractual requirements.
 GTC utilized the proceeds of the accounts receivable collections and the proceeds from the sale of its Latin American operations, in part, to reduce its accounts payable and accrued liabilities by \$5.4 million.
 While GTC has strengthened its working capital and improved the timeliness of its accounts payable payments, it continues to maintain extended payment terms with its suppliers.
-GTC has long-term relationships with a majority of its supplier base.
+GTC has long-term relationships with a majority of its suppliers and has been successful in maintaining reasonable credit terms with its supplier hase.